 “President Morsi said we must go out of the bottleneck without breaking the bottle,” Yasser Ali told Reuters.

-Al Jazeera’s Hoda Abdel-Hamid said many of Morsi’s supporters had been “bussed in from different parts of the country”, adding that the crowd protesting Morsi’s decree were angered by his speech.
+Our corresponded, Hoda Abdel-Hamid, said that many of Morsi’s supporters had been “bussed in from different parts of the country,” adding that the crowd protesting Morsi’s decree were angered by his speech.

 “President Morsi appeared today, he said that he was speaking to all Egyptians…but he spoke on a stage to his own constituency in front of the presidential palace,” said Abdel-Hamid.

 “Many people here will tell you that if he’s a president to all Egyptians, he should have spoke to the nation from his own office, but certainly not to his constituency.”

 Morsi’s decree raises very serious human rights concerns, a spokesperson for the UN Human Rights Commissioner Navi Pillay said on Friday.

 “We are very concerned about the possible huge ramifications of this declaration on human rights and the rule of law in Egypt,” Rupert Colville said at the UN in Geneva.

 “We also fear this could lead to a very volatile situation over the next few days, starting today in fact.”